sineadmcl13/ocpjp-8-upgrade-exam-prep/notes.md

 - **Stream.findFirst()**

-Provides the firstm elements from the stream.
+Provides the first element from the stream.
 Also returns an `Optional`

 ```java
     Optional<T> findFirst();